araobp/parking/README.md

 ![aws_iot_dynamodb](./doc/aws_iot_dynamodb.png)

-Dynamo DB is cool.
+DynamoDB is cool.
 I assigned "CarId" as a hash key and "Timestamp" as a seconday index:

 ![dynamodb](./doc/dynamodb.png)